jundalisay/spblist/content/en/research/sarkar/travels/appendix-2.md

 Ultimately, Neo-humanism aims at love for one and all, a state which is founded on spiritual enlightenment.

-There should be maximum utilization , rational distribution and proper balance of all physical, mental and spiritual resources.
+There should be maximum utilization, rational distribution and proper balance of all physical, mental and spiritual resources.
 Hence the name Progressive Utilization Theory.

 At any given time society is dominated bv a specific psychological outlook or psychological class.